dalehenrich/superDoit/README.md

 /lark1/users/gsadmin/tranlogs: tranlogs consume total 98477 KB
 ```
 ### with superDoit
-`superDoit` not only eliminates the need to create separate files to run a solo script, but provides support for declaring command line options, help, debugging and more:
+`superDoit` not only eliminates the need to create separate files to run a solo script, but provides support for declaring command line options, help, debugging and more.
+Here is the `superDoit` version of [reporttranlogspace.solo][reporttranlogspace.solo]:
 ```
 #!/usr/bin/env superdoit_solo
 options